classgraph/classgraph/classgraph-viz/README.md

 dot -Tsvg classgraph.dot -o classgraph.svg
 ```

-`enableAllInfo()` is the easy setting here, since the graph draws fields, methods and annotations
+The graph draws fields, methods and annotations, and each of those needs its own switch, since no
-and each needs its own switch. `enableClassInfo()` alone produces a graph of just the classes and
+configuration method turns on another one. `enableClassInfo()` alone produces a graph of just the
-the edges between them.
+classes and the edges between them.
+Add `ignoreClassVisibility()`, `ignoreFieldVisibility()` and
+`ignoreMethodVisibility()` to draw the non-public ones too.

 ### Graph a subset of the classes